momentohq/public-dev-docs/docs/develop/index.md

 ## Credentials

-When instantiating a Momento client, you will need to provide a Momento auth token.
+When instantiating a Momento client, you need to provide a Momento auth token.
 If you don't have one yet, you can get one from the [Momento Web Console](https://console.gomomento.com/).
-Once you have your token, you will provide it to the Momento SDKs via a `CredentialProvider`.
+Once you have your token, you provide it to the Momento SDKs via a `CredentialProvider`.
 There are convenient factory methods provided to construct a `CredentialProvider`, either from an environment variable or from a String.

 Example of how to construct a `CredentialProvider` from an environment variable: